yuki-sato-0402/CNN_Melody_Classifier/README.md

 Each step is explained in the notebook itself.

 ## About Training Data
 In this project, The data for training is generated in the program by combining SoundFont and FluidSynth.
+Synth can be found [here](https://pypi.org/project/pyfluidsynth/).

 ## About output results (Model Inference)
 This is the inference result using a **sax** audio input (./testAudio/saxTest).